Hovin, Tinn

 Hovin is a village in Tinn Municipality in Telemark county, Norway.
 The village is located just up the hill from the eastern shore of the large lake Tinnsjå.
-It is located about 22 km south of the village of Tinn Austbygd and about 35 km north of the town of Notodden.
+It is located about 22 km south of the village of Austbygde and about 35 km north of the town of Notodden.
+Hovin Church is located in this village.

+History

 From 1886 until 1964, the village was the administrative centre of the old Hovin Municipality.
 In 1964, the municipality was dissolved and this area became part of Tinn Municipality.
-Hovin Church is located in this village.